zackmatere/pig-dice-jeopardy-game/readme.md

 Adds turn total to given player's total score.

 Example Input: Player1 total score => 100
-Example Output: "Player one wins!"
+Example Output: "Player two wins!"

 ## Known Bugs
 There are no known bugs at this time.

-Support and contact details
+ ## Support and contact details
 For help, contact:
 zackmatere@gmail.com